ckeditor/ckeditor4-docs/guides/dev/features/copyformatting/README.md

 * Lists.
 * Tables.

-This means that depending on the value of the CKEDITOR.config.copyFormatting_allowedContexts configuration option Copy Formatting will only support text, list and table styles.
+This means that depending on the value of the {@linkapi CKEDITOR.config.copyFormatting_allowedContexts CKEDITOR.config.copyFormatting_allowedContexts} configuration option Copy Formatting will only support text, list and table styles.

     // Default setting: text, lists and tables supported. config.copyFormatting_allowedContexts = true;